zhaoxiyi/odh-manifests/ml-pipelines/README.md

 1. metadata-store-mysql: This overlay contains artifacts for deploying a MySQL database.
 MySQL is currently the only supported backend for ML Pipelines, so if you don't have an existing MySQL database deployed, this overlay needs to be applied.
 2. metadata-store-postgresql: This overlay contains artifacts for deploying a PostgreSQL database.
 ML Pipelines does not currently support PostgreSQL as a backend, so deploying this overlay will not actually modify ML Pipelines behaviour.
 3. ml-pipeline-ui: This overlay contains deployment artifacts for the ML Pipelines UI.
 Deploying ML Pipelines without this overlay will result in only the backend artifacts being created.
+4. object-store-minio: This overlay contains artifacts for deploying Minio as the Object Store to store Pipelines artifacts.

 ### Prometheus